krekorian/LIRI_Bot/README.md

 Concert this looks for concerts fora certain artist or band, gives back venue name, location, and the date of the event.
 Commend for concert-this should be enetered as following

-node concert-this <artist or band name>
+node app.js concert-this "artist or band name"

 Example: node app.js concert-this "Mark Anthony"